 II.
 PRELIMINARY PROCEEDINGS

 (a) Procedures.
-The following rules apply to a preliminary examination:
+The following rules apply to a preliminary hearing:

 (1) Evidence.
 The finding that an offense has been committed and that there is probable cause to believe that the defendant committed it shall be based on evidence which may not be inadmissible hearsay except documentary proof of ownership and written reports of expert witnesses.
 Rules excluding evidence acquired by unlawful means are applicable.